Driven (2001 film): Plot

-At a party in Chicago, where the prototypes of next year's cars are being introduced, Brandenburg and Sophia reconcile, much to Jimmy's disappointment.
-Sophia apologizes to Jimmy, but he angrily lashes out at her and Brandenburg, then takes one of the new cars and races it out of the convention center.
-Joe hops into another of the new cars and chases Jimmy down the streets of Chicago, eventually calming him down and bringing him back to his senses after they stop driving.
-In the coming race in Germany, Carl decides that bringing back Joe isn't getting the results he wants, so he reinstates Memo while making Joe mentor Jimmy from the pit lane.
+At a party in Chicago, where the prototypes of the next season's cars are being introduced, Beau and Sophia reconcile, much to Jimmy's disappointment.
+Sophia apologizes to Jimmy, who lashes out at her and Beau, then takes one of the new cars and races it out of the convention center.
+Joe hops into another of the new cars and chases Jimmy down the streets, eventually calming him down.

-The next race begins in the middle of the rain, with Jimmy and Brandenburg once again fighting it out for first.
+In the coming race in Germany, Carl decides to reinstate Memo while making Joe mentor Jimmy from the pit lane.
+The next race begins in the middle of the rain, with Jimmy and Beau once again fighting it out for first.
 Jimmy needs one more win to take the championship, and Memo is instructed to block for him and keep out of his way.
-However, Cathy convinces Memo to go for the win, and as a result, he collides with Jimmy in a horrific crash that sends him flying into a lake on the far end of the course.
-Jimmy and Brandenburg dive into the lake and rescue Memo just as a burning tree collapses onto the burning car and ignites the leaking fuel, causing an explosion.
-This event causes Brandenburg to warm up to Jimmy, telling him he's a good man.
+However, Cathy convinces Memo to go for the win, and as a result, he collides with Jimmy in a crash that sends him flying into a lake on the far end of the course.
+Jimmy and Beau dive into the lake and rescue Memo just as a burning tree collapses and ignites the car's leaking fuel, causing an explosion.
+This event causes Beau to warm up to Jimmy, saying that he is a good man and that he did not want to win the championship this way.

-Carl, angered by Jimmy's decision to rescue Moreno instead of fighting on for the championship, decides to replace him with Brandenburg for the coming season and negotiates a deal with Demille, who will now represent Brandenburg.
-Demille tries to get Brandenburg to sign the new contract, but Brandenburg refuses the deal; Sophia punches Demille in the face for the way he treated her previously.
-Initially, Jimmy is barred from competing due to a foot injury he sustained during the rescue, but Carl finally decides to clear him for the race after he passes Carl's strength test, and Jimmy thanks both Sophia and Brandenburg for refusing his brother's deal.
+Angered that Jimmy has sacrificed his championship hopes to rescue another racer, Carl decides to replace him with Beau for the coming season and negotiates a deal with Demille, who will now represent Beau.
+Demille tries to get Beau to sign the new contract, but he rips it up and Sophia punches Demille in the face for the way he previously treated her.
+Initially, Jimmy is barred from competing due to a foot injury he sustained during the rescue, but Carl eventually decides to clear him for the race after he passes Carl's strength test.
+Jimmy thanks both Sophia and Beau for refusing his brother's deal.

-At the final race of the year in Detroit, Jimmy and Brandenburg are contenders for the championship.
-With Memo now hospitalized, Joe is racing again as Jimmy's teammate.
-In the final laps, Joe takes the lead but damages his front suspension by avoiding a crash.
-He can no longer contend for the win and the two leaders pass him on the final lap.
-Jimmy starts to have a mental lapse, but upon hearing Joe's words of wisdom, he pulls ahead of Brandenburg by just a few inches, while Joe's spinning car crosses in third.
-In front of a large crowd of spectators, including Sophia and Demille, who finally shows he is proud of his brother, Jimmy is named the new champion and he celebrates his victory with Joe and Brandenburg.
+At the season finale in Detroit, Jimmy and Beau contend for the championship.
+With Memo now hospitalized, Joe races again as Jimmy's teammate.
+In the final laps, Joe takes the lead but damages his front suspension by avoiding a crash, preventing him from contending for the win.
+In the final lap, Jimmy starts to have a mental lapse, but upon hearing Joe's words, he pulls ahead of Beau by just some inches and crosses the line first, while Joe's spinning car crosses in third.
+In front of a crowd of spectators, including Sophia and Demille, who shows he is proud of his brother, Jimmy is named the new champion and he celebrates his victory with Joe and Beau.